IT24101707/airline-flight-dashboard/README.md

 # ✈️ Airline Flight Operations Dashboard

-🚀 A real-time flight schedule analytics project built to demonstrate an end-to-end Business Analyst workflow — from live API data extraction to cleaning, analysis, documentation, and interactive dashboard creation.
+🚀 A real-time flight schedule analysis project built to practice an end-to-end Business Analyst workflow — from live API data extraction to cleaning, analysis, documentation, and dashboard creation.

 ---